 Struggling to stay cool at work as the mercury rises?
-These eight tips will help you stay focused as temperatures rise
+These eight tips will help you stay focused as temperatures climb

 The UK is enjoying longer summers and warmer days more often: August 2020 saw temperatures reach 34C or more for six consecutive days.
 The pleasant weather, however, can be problematic for those whose workplaces don’t have air-conditioning, and those who work from home.
 Here are eight ways to stay cool at work when the temperatures rise.

 1. Keep the blinds or curtains drawn

 Stopping the sun from entering a room will help keep things cool.
 Sunlight shining through into the workspace all day, every day, will almost create a ‘greenhouse effect’.
 Stopping this from happening for as much time as possible will keep the temperature lower.

 2. Use the cool evening air

 Opening the windows later in the evening, when the air is cooler, will help to cool the air in the office or your home office ready for the next day. .

 3. Reflect and reduce the heat